ellyks/FindMyElderly/README.md

 # FindMyElderly
 1.Cannot retrieve latitude and longitude in MainActivity_Family , getCurrentLocation()

-2.AndroidManifest.xml and build.gradle also have changes
+2.AndroidManifest.xml and build.gradle also have changes,they need to be downloaded